ketankr9/reactjs-graphql-frontend/README.md

 Simple reactJS frontend app, which intracts with a backend API using GraphQL apollo-client.

+-   Makes use of the browser localstorage api to store user's state locally.
+-   Uses Apollo-Client for fetching data through GraphQL API from a backend server.
+-   The frontend is static and can be deployed using nginx among many available servers.
+-   The GraphQL server address can be setup in App.js

 ---
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).